dannywieser/markdown-memory-v0/README.md

 It is an application that acknowledges that the act of _review_ and _reflection_ on your notes is different than the act of note taking.

-## Next
+## next

-- hover over squares on frequency map with tooltip
+- still bug with recent entry stats!
 - cleanup code for icon handling
-- Pinned Headers
 - tag stats: total tags, Most active tags
 - tags page, see all notes for a given tag
+- hover over squares on frequency map with tooltip

+## Milestone 1

+App that does everything I need it to, and is deployed to the cloud.
+Security (mainly encryption) can come later.
+Extractor as a more user friendly standalone app that runs locally I guess I will need basic auth here - the API calls to retrieve the data need to be behind auth

+## Milestone 2

+- Text Extractor + Demo
+- Docs about how it works and the architecture
+- At this point it can be a "portfolio" project I could share when applying for jobs

-## Security
+## Milestone 3

-- how to encrypt note data?
+- New User support
+- Encryption during transfer and at rest

-## Infra
+## Future Feature Ideas

-- terraform deploy of web app to AWS amplify (static)
-- API deployment (static)
-- Elasticache
+- Pinned Headers